unicframework/validator/README.md

 ### Set Error Messages

-  We can set error messages using `messages` method. if we not set error messages Validator automatically generate error messages for you.
+  We can set error messages using `messages` method. if we don't set error messages then validator automatically generate error messages for you.

 ```php
 $validator->messages([